Natural Remedies for RA Relief

 The use of various alternative methods of management along with conventional medical treatment is a logical belief about this process toward long-term successful relief.

 Not everyone responds to treatment in the same way.
 There are a lot of important factors to understand and consider when choosing any remedy, including the potential benefits and risks for you.
-This website is meant to compliment the treatment of your doctor by revealing some additional remedies BEYOND drugs that have helped others significantly.
+This article is meant to compliment the treatment of your doctor by revealing some additional remedies BEYOND drugs that have helped others significantly.

-- Include fruit in your diet daily, especially avocados, pineapple, bananas, and blueberries.
+- Include fruitin your diet daily, especially avocados, pineapple, bananas, and blueberries.

-A story about about avocados...Dr John Heinerman, a medical anthropologist, reports he has not found a single case of RA among the Mayan Indians of the Yucatan Peninsula and Guatemala who regularly consume ripe avocado pears.
+A true story about about avocados...Dr John Heinerman, a medical anthropologist, reports he has not found a single case of RA among the Mayan Indians of the Yucatan Peninsula and Guatemala who regularly consume ripe avocado pears.
 The same is true of various native North West Amazon tribes who live in areas where wild avocados grow in abundance.
 Only when they give up avocados and start eating a Westernized diet do they start suffering from the disease."
 (J Heinerman, Encyclopedia of Healing Juices, Parker Publishing, 1994).
-THINK about it!

 - Increase your consumption of vegetables, especially sulfur-containing foods such as legumes, garlic, onions, brussel sprouts, and cabbage.
 Now if you are shrinking away thinking...YUCK! ... :-) you WERE, weren't you? ...hang in there, for there are creative ways to consume these nutrients, like green smoothies and such.